8 tips for storing clothes long term

 Conversely, our autumn/winter clothes may become spoiled, misshapen and even mouldy if left to fester in the back of our wardrobes whilst we persist in wearing thinner clothes designed for the more temperate months.

 The answer to the issue of an overcrowded and ill-used wardrobe is, of course, to store our spring/summer clothes apart from our autumn/winter clothes.
 Storing clothes properly takes a little preparation, but having a wardrobe or chest of drawers that is not fit to burst (and in which you can find just the item you are looking for on any given day) is well worth the effort.
-Here are a few tips for storing clothing that you are not likely to wear for a season or two:
+Here are a few tips on how to store clothes that you are not likely to wear for a season or two:

 1. Wash and dry them properly

-Before you put them into storage, you really should clean your clothes properly
+Before you put your clothes into storage, you really should clean your clothes properly

 .
 That may mean simply running them through the washing machine, or it may mean a trip to the dry cleaners

 depending on the item of clothing to be stored.
-Do not bother to iron your clothes as you will have to iron them again once you retrieve them, and who has time to iron clothes twice?
+Do not bother to iron your clothes as you will have to iron them again once you retrieve them from storage, and who has time to iron clothes twice?
 If you need persuading that an item needs cleaning before you store it, remember that deodorant and perfume can stain over time, and creepy crawlies love dust and dirt.

 2. Polish boots and shoes